M-arcus/cloudron-docs/knowledgebase/docs/apps.md

 Note that Cloudron only handles authentication.
 Assigning roles to users is done within the application itself.
-For example, changing a user to become a `commenter` or `author` inside Wordpress has to be done within Wordpress.
+For example, changing a user to become a `commenter` or `author` inside WordPress has to be done within WordPress.

 <center>
 <img src="/documentation/img/app-configure-group-acl.png" class="shadow" width="500px">